Gaston Cantens

-Gaston Ignacio Cantens (born October 25, 1961) is an American politician from Miami, Florida.
-Described as a "onetime influential member of the Florida House of Representatives" Cantens served in the body from 1998 to 2004.
-Cantens is currently a Vice President at Florida Crystals.
+Gaston Ignacio Cantens (born October 25, 1961) is an American politician from Miami, Florida who was a member of the Florida House of Representatives from 1998 to 2004.
+Cantens is a vice president of a sugar company, Florida Crystals.

-Early life and education
+Early life and work

 Cantens was born October 25, 1961, in Miami, Florida.

-Cantens graduated from Belen Jesuit Preparatory School in 1979.
-He then received a B.A. from the University of Miami in 1982 and graduated from St. Thomas University Law School in 1992.
+Cantens received a B.A. from the University of Miami in 1982 and graduated from St. Thomas University Law School in 1992.

-Professional career

-Cantens began his professional career as a math teacher and a basketball coach at the high school and college levels.
-In 1985, he became the first head coach of Hispanic origin in the NCAA, and one of the youngest, at the age of 25, at Barry University.
+Cantens was a math teacher and a basketball coach at the high school and college levels.
+In 1985.he became the first head coach of Hispanic origin in the NCAA, and one of the youngest, at the age of 25, at Barry University.

+Political career

-Cantens worked as an Assistant State Attorney for the 11th Judicial Circuit of Florida (1995–1998).
-During his tenure there, he was the Assistant Chief of the County Court Division as well as a felony prosecutor.
+Cantens was an Assistant State Attorney for the 11th Judicial Circuit of Florida (1995–1998).
+During his tenure there he was the Assistant Chief of the County Court Division as well as a felony prosecutor.
 He was a Director of the Dade County Bar Association (1996-1999) and a Director of the Cuban-American Bar Association (1997).

 Cantens was elected to the Florida House of Representatives as a Republican for District 114 in 1998 and reelected for two more terms.
 Cantens was named a Chairman of a legislative committee as a freshman legislator.
 During his tenure, he served in various leadership positions, including Majority Whip, and was consistently ranked as one of the most effective legislators in the Florida House and was considered a rising star in the Florida GOP.

 In 2000, then Speaker of the Florida House, Tom Feeney, tapped Cantens to be the sponsor of the concurrent resolution to appoint the Florida electors that would have decided the 2000 Presidential election in Florida had the United States Supreme Court not concluded its rulings in Bush v.
 Gore.
 He also played an integral role in the Florida Constitutional amendment that required parental notification before a minor could have an abortion; legislation to create the Breast Cancer Research license plate as well as legislation to protect victims of sexual battery.

 Cantens sponsored the legislation that authorized the college of law at Florida International University (FIU) & Florida Agricultural & Mechanical University (FAMU).

-Cantens has served as an adjunct professor at Miami-Dade College, St. Thomas University School of Law, and Florida State University College of Law, teaching courses in business law, real estate practices, real estate transactions and legal research and writing.

-Personal life
+Later work

-Cantens is a Vice President of Florida Crystals Corporation, a vertically integrated sugar company with headquarters in Palm Beach County, Florida, where his responsibilities include corporate relations and government affairs.
+Cantens is a vice president of Florida Crystals Corporation, a sugar company with headquarters in Palm Beach County, Florida, where his work includes corporate relations and government affairs.